Trevor Neilson: Founding of Global Philanthropy Group

 After leaving the Global Business Coalition on HIV/AIDS, Neilson was co-founder of Global Philanthropy Group, a firm that designs and implements philanthropic strategies for high-net-worth individuals and companies.
 Neilson worked with Brad Pitt launch Make It Right, a foundation for rebuilding New Orleans's Ninth Ward after Hurricane Katrina.
 The Make It Right Foundation has been much criticized for building substandard housing for low income residents in New Orleans.
 In 2022 the Foundation paid $20.5 million to homeowners to settle a class action lawsuit.

 Neilson has worked with over sixty of the worlds’ philanthropists, business leaders and celebrities.
 The New York Times profiled Neilson in December 2010 and said “few philanthropic advisers have a celebrity Rolodex as full as Mr. Neilson’s.”

 Leadership of G2 Investment Group

 Following the founding of Global Philanthropy Group, Neilson became President of G2 Investment Group, a New York-based investment management company.
 G2 has been profiled by the Financial Times and Los Angeles Times which compared its approach to that of Warren Buffett saying “they aim to build a conglomerate in the mold of investing wizard Warren Buffett”.

 Founding and Leadership of i(x) investments (now i(x) Net Zero)

 Neilson co-founded i(x) investments (now i(x) Net Zero) with Howard Warren Buffett in 2015.
-The company launched in 2015 with a piece in the New York Times. i(x) is structured as a permanently capitalized holding company—not a fund—for investors who want to create both risk-adjusted market rate returns and positive social impact.
-Neilson served as the chairman and CEO of the company until 2020. i(x) Net Zero is now publicly traded on the London Stock Exchange (IX.).
+The company launched in 2015 with a piece in the New York Times.

-Board membership

-Neilson serves on the advisory boards for a number of companies, foundations and non-profit organizations including The Malibu Foundation and Palo-Alto based PsiQuantum.